Travel Guide: Busan

 Many will even wait until the sun goes down before visiting the beach, as this is the best spot to get the best view of Gwangandaegyo Bridge in all its glory.

-As the beach is a little outside the centre of the city, you can either take the bus or subway.
+Getting there: As the beach is a little outside the centre of the city, you can either take the bus or subway.
 By subway, take Line 2 to Geumryeon Station Exit 1 or 3 where you’ll then have a little walk to the beach.
 Your other option is to take the bus.
 You can take buses number 1, 38, 41, 62, 83, 83-1 or 108 to Gwangalli Beach Bus Stop.

 Busan is a major metropolitan centre, coming with all the necessary transportation centres you’d expect.
 From Flights to trains and buses, the city has it all covered.
 With South Korea being somewhat of a compact country and very efficient road networks, travelling from one side of the country takes a matter of hours.
 Naturally as always, the bus is your cheapest option available.